Linacre College, Oxford: History

-On 31 October 2021, the college signed a memorandum of understanding with SOVICO Group, represented by their chairwoman Nguyen Thi Phuong Thao to receive a donation of £155 million.
-The MoU sets out the intention to create a new graduate centre and endow graduate access scholarships.
-After receipt of the first £50 million, the College would approach the Privy Council to ask for permission to change the name from Linacre College to Thao College.
-The donation and proposed name change has been a source of controversy for some university staff and students due to SOVICO's interests in fossil fuel industries.

-In June 2022, UK Secretary of State for Education Michelle Donelan announced that there would be a formal investigation into the memorandum of understanding between the College and SOVICO group, due to concerns raised in the House of Commons.

 Coat of arms and motto

 In 1988 Linacre College was granted a coat of arms blazoned:

 Sable an open Book proper edged Or bound Gules the dexter page charged with the Greek Letter Alpha the sinister page charged with the Greek Letter Omega both Sable the whole between three Escallops Argent.

 The college motto beneath the escutcheon is No End To Learning.
 College colours are grey, yellow and black (or silver, gold and sable) but only the latter two colours are used for rowing blades and most sports clothing.

 College Grace

 The College Grace is said in Latin by the Principal (or a designated Fellow) at formal dinners in Hall.

 Before commencement of the meal the words "Benedictus benedicat" ('May the Blessed One give a blessing') are said, all standing.

 After the completion of the meal the words "Benedicto benedicatur" ('May the Blessed One be blessed') are said, all standing.